hayeah/sike-react-course/js-bling-bling/_index.md

 ### TweenMax API

 You can use TweenMax to animate CSS properties.
-The three most important methods are `to`, `from` and `fromTo`.We'll use a centered element called `#box` to illustrate these methods.
+The three most important methods are `to`, `from` and `fromTo`.
+We'll use a centered element called `#box` to illustrate these methods.

 + `TweenMax.to(object,duration,options)` - animate properties from stylesheet CSS values to your values.